FACULTY STRUCTURE AND CAPACITY-BUILDING

 including CEO-level experience.

-2. At the INSIL International Higher Institute for Leadership (France)
+2. For the INSIL International Higher Institute for Leadership (based in France)

-Enrolment of degree-programmes' students are currently capped at 25 per year
+Enrolment of students is currently capped at 16 per year, self-paced learning

-As of 2017 the course delivery for the THIERRY-sourced distance learning programmes is undertaken exclusively by the approved faculty at INSIL.
+As of 2019-2020 the course delivery for the distance learning programmes is undertaken by the THIERRY faculty members appointed by INSIL France (see also footnote #1).
 For the online-based programmes the experiential component is of the highest importance.
-On completing the distance learning programme, an INSIL masters or PALS-PhD graduate can be invited to join the INSIL-THIERRY faculty, to (e-)coach students for the online course units. (see also footnote #1).
-For the online programmes most faculty members are appointed on a complementary basis on which they combine the faculty role with the major employment of theirs.
+On completing the distance learning programme, a graduate may be invited to join the faculty and (e-)coach students for the online course units.
+For the online programmes faculty members are usually appointed on a complementary basis, combining the faculty role with their principal employment.

-Between 2012 and 2016 the course delivery for THIERRY-programmes took place in turns at INSIL and at THIERRY.
-The trans-national affiliation agreement includes the educational role of the faculty (up to 12 members) for both institutions.
-Previously, from 2003 to 2012, the course delivery of the THIERRY online-programmes was undertaken by and at THIERRY.
+From 2003 to 2016, and 2017 to 2019 the course delivery for THIERRY-programmes took place by and at THIERRY, and by and at INSIL respectively.
+The trans-national affiliation agreement includes the educational role of the faculty for both institutions.

-Further, through the CLEAR-CREAL projects faculty members can be active at other educational organisations around the world.
-At INSIL there is also an External Review Committee (ERC), constituting a panel of 3 to 4 persons chosen among the ERC's member intercollegiate faculty pool.
+Through the CLEAR-CREAL projects faculty members can be active at other educational organisations around the world.
+At INSIL there is also an External Review Committee (ERC), constituted by a panel of persons chosen among the ERC's member intercollegiate faculty pool.

 3. The ELFA-team concept (until 2010)